clj-python/libpython-clj/README.md

   dependency chain management issues.
 * Development of new functionality is faster because it can be done from purely from the REPL.

+If you want to quickly start using python from clojure your fastest path is probably the [panthera](https://github.com/alanmarazzi/panthera) library in addition to learning how the primitives in this library work.

 ## Usage